drycc/workflow/src/contributing/conduct.md

 # Conduct

-The Deis community welcomes and encourages participation by **everyone**.
+The Drycc community welcomes and encourages participation by **everyone**.

 No matter how you identify yourself or how others perceive you: we welcome you.
 We welcome contributions from everyone as long as they interact constructively with our community.

-The Deis developer community continues to grow, and it is inevitable that disagreements and conflict will arise.
+The Drycc developer community continues to grow, and it is inevitable that disagreements and conflict will arise.
 We ask that participants conduct themselves according to these principles:

 1. **Be welcoming, friendly, and patient.**